 Romance scams are also age-long fraud tactics that scammers use to defraud unsuspecting victims.
 In the crypto world, these malicious actors operate dating websites to connect with people seeking relationships.

 They build trust over time through constant communication, but the goal remains to get money from the victims.
-Usually, the scammers introduce their victims to lucrative crypto investments and ask them to transfer funds to a fake crypto account or wallet
+Usually, the scammers introduce their victims to lucrative crypto investments and ask them to transfer funds to a fake crypto account or wallet.

 Crypto Blackmails